Water Resources, Land-use and Forestry

 The future of water resources

-The sustainable management of water resources, land and forestry is a key challenge for humanity in the 21st century, that is tightly related to the UN sustainable development goals.
-The nexus between water and ecology is essential to sustainability, economic and environmental development and therefore well-being for the whole humanity.
-The growing desire for higher living standards and the concurrent environmental changes – in particular climate change – require a forward looking and transdisciplinary approach to manage water resources and environmental resources in general.
-In particular, an innovative approach to adaptation to climate change is required to close the gap between climate change scenarios, policy making and technical design of adaptation strategies.
+The sustainable management of water resources, land and forestry is a key challenge for humanity in the 21st century that is tightly related to the UN sustainable development goals.
+The nexus between water and ecology is essential to sustainability, economic and environmental development and therefore well-being for the whole of humanity.
+The growing desire for higher living standards and the concurrent environmental changes – particularly climate change – requires a forward-looking and transdisciplinary approach to managing water resources and environmental resources in general.
+In particular, an innovative approach to adaptation to climate change is required to close the gap between climate change scenarios, policy-making and technical design of adaptation strategies.

 Bologna, Italy